nivanjanapramod/Dr-Babe/README.md

 # Dr-Babe
-A SocialMedia assist chatbot using Dialogflow
+A Personal assistant chatbot using Dialogflow
+- Small chats
+- Provides links to your social media accounts
+- Scheduling reminders